 Stallion owners in the United States have the potential to increase their income and the number of foals born from their stallions each year by exploring the breeding industries in Europe and the Middle East.
-The equine breeding season for these destinations as well as other northern hemisphere countries takes place at the same time as the breeding season for the United States.
+The equine breeding season for these destinations, as well as other Northern Hemisphere countries, takes place at the same time as the breeding season for the United States.
 For some stallions, the demand for their offspring in one of these countries may be equal to or greater than their popularity within their home country.
 This is where the exploration of a foreign market could prove to be beneficial.
 European countries send approximately 25% of the visitors to the SBS website.
-So if you would like to market your stallion, which was frozen by an SBS Affiliate Lab, to the markets in Europe and the Middle East be sure to post and/or update your stallion profiles on our SBS Stallion Guide.

 Stallion Owners Should Explore Opportunities in Europe and the Middle East